 Have the children decorate a box.
 They can store anything that makes them feel proud or good about themselves in the box.
 Maybe they will want to keep their swimming award in the box or an assignment from school that they did a good job on completing.
 You can also put notes of encouragement in the box.
 Whenever they are feeling down they can look in their box and feel better about themselves.

-Have the Child Write a Letter to “Myself ”
+Have the Child Write an Encouraging Letter to “Myself ”

 Have the child write a letter of encouragement to read when they are stressed out.
 I just did this exercise with one of my students.
 I had him write a letter to himself about all the things that he is good at.
 At first, he was resistant, he felt like it was strange and bad to brag about himself.
 After he finished writing the letter he decided that it was an awesome writing assignment.
 You can put that letter in “My Box of Awesomeness”.